rauschdo/animals/README.md

 # animals 🐼 🐶 🐢 🐦 🦦

 A learning project originally written at the end of 2021.
 This project primarily looked at Databinding, Hilt and Room.
 This Project uses the Android View System.
+It also provides an [AppWidget](https://developer.android.com/develop/ui/views/appwidgets/overview).

 ❗Datasets and texts are only in German language